 Tattoos are another option for dog identification, but according to Coyote Communications, “Tattoos are often hard (if not impossible) to find on the dog, and hard to interpret once they are found.”

-- It’s a good idea to bring along copies of your dog’s health and vaccination records just to be safe, especially when crossing state lines.
+- Health and vaccination records: It’s a good idea to bring along copies of your dog’s health and vaccination records just to be safe, especially when crossing state lines.

 - Poop bags!

-- If your dog is on any special medication, do not forget to bring this along.
+- Medication: If your dog is on any special medication, do not forget to bring this along.

-- A flashing red light that you can hang on your dog’s collar or harness so he can be seen better during twilight and evening hours.
+- A flashing red light: A flashing red light that you can hang on your dog’s collar or harness so he can be seen better during twilight and evening hours.

 First Aid Kit